On a Nonlocal Integral Operator Commuting with the Laplacian and the Sturm-Liouville Problem I: Low Rank Perturbations of the Operator: From the Resolvent to the Integral Operator

 Hence the following secular equation must hold:

 Simplifying, we are led to the condition $\Delta:= \delta - \alpha - 2 \beta + \beta^2 + \alpha \, \delta = 0$.
 We call $\Delta$ the \emph{discriminant} of the corresponding Sturm-Liouville problem.

 Note that when $\beta=1$, \cref{eq:discriminant-condition} leads to $\alpha=-1$ \emph{or} $\delta=1$.
 This is a generalized instance of the Kre\u{\i}n-von Neumann problem where $\alpha=-1$, $\beta=1$, \emph{and} $\delta=1$.
 In fact, for the BVPs we deal with, only the Kre\u{\i}n-von Neumann BVP belongs to the GSARC class with $\Delta = 0$ while the other BVPs belong to the GSARC class with $\Delta \neq 0$.
+The discriminant condition and various BCs, including the ``separated'' case ($\beta=0$) are plotted in Fig.~\ref{fig:Discr Cond}.